rackerlabs/rackspace-whitepapers/content/email-hosting/email-fundamentals.md

 ---
 permalink: email-fundamentals/
 audit_date:
-title: E-mail Fundamentals
+title: Email Fundamentals
 type: article
 created_date: '2017-01-27'
 created_by: Alan Hicks
-last_modified_date: '2017-01-30'
+last_modified_date: '2017-04-21'
-last_modified_by: Alan Hicks
+last_modified_by: Stephanie Fillmon
-product: undefined
+product: Email Hosting
-product_url: undefined
+product_url: email-hosting
 ---

 ### Overview

-Of the many different types of services businesses need to configure, troubleshoot, and maintain, e-mail is perhaps the most convoluted, complicated, and poorly documented.
-E-mail (and yes, it's properly spelled with a dash) is one of the oldest services on the Internet.
-Many of the problems that plague e-mail today are due to design decisions that were made decades ago by people who never envisioned e-mail or the Internet to be a fraction as large as it is today.
-In the years that have followed, e-mail systems have been cobbled together from many different resources to try to deal with these issues - with varying degrees of success.
-In this article, we're going to take a look at the protocols used to implement e-mail delivery and retrieval, as well as offer some best practice advice so you can begin to implement your own solution.
+Of the many different types of services businesses need to configure, troubleshoot, and maintain, email is perhaps the most convoluted, complicated, and poorly documented.
+Email is one of the oldest services on the Internet.
+Many of the problems that plague email today are due to design decisions that were made decades ago by people who never envisioned email or the Internet to be a fraction as large as it is today.
+In the years that have followed, email systems have been cobbled together from many different resources to try to deal with these issues - with varying degrees of success.
+In this article, we're going to take a look at the protocols used to implement email delivery and retrieval, as well as offer some best practice advice so you can begin to implement your own solution.

-#### No single protocol
+### Problematic email design

+**No single protocol**

-Unlike the world-wide-web, which runs exclusively via HTTP (and HTTPS, which is really the same thing), e-mail systems utilize a variety of protocols.
-Web browsers need only speak HTTP, but an e-mail client needs to speak and understand - at a minimum - SMTP, POP3, and IMAP.
-There are separate protocols for sending e-mail than for retrieving e-mail.
-There are even mutually exclusive protocols for retrieving e-mail.
-This is further complicated by Microsoft, who's MAPI protocol is proprietary and undocumented.
-Fortunately, as this is a non-standard e-mail system, we will not touch on it in this document.
+Unlike the world-wide-web, which runs exclusively via HTTP (and HTTPS, which is really the same thing), email systems utilize a variety of protocols.
+Web browsers need speak only HTTP, but an email client needs to speak and understand - at a minimum - SMTP, POP3, and IMAP.
+There are separate protocols for sending email than for retrieving email.
+There are even mutually exclusive protocols for retrieving email.
+This is further complicated by Microsoft, whose MAPI protocol is proprietary and undocumented.
+Fortunately, as this is a non-standard email system, we will not touch on it in this document.

-#### No authentication layer for senders
+**No authentication layer for senders**

-This is the single largest reason for the SPAM problem.
-E-mail was dreamed up during a time when the Internet (really the Arpanet) was tiny.
-The only people using e-mail were some defense contractors, college professors, and some graduate students.
-The number of people communicating with e-mail was small, and the community generally knew almost everyone using it.
+This is the single largest reason for the spam problem.
+Email was dreamed up during a time when the Internet (really the Arpanet) was tiny.
+The only people using email were defense contractors, college professors, and some graduate students.
+The number of people communicating with email was small, and the community generally knew almost everyone using it.
 There was no need to ensure that people were not acting malicious, as malicious users could simply be ostracized by their peers.
-Their failure to envision the growth of the Internet and the expansion of e-mail as a world-wide system meant that authentication controls were not included as any part of the protocol, so today we find ourselves cobbling together lots of different (flawed) ideas to implement this sort of thing while maintaining backwards compatibility.
+Their failure to envision the growth of the Internet and the expansion of email as a world-wide system meant that authentication controls were not included as any part of the protocol, so today we find ourselves cobbling together lots of different (flawed) ideas to implement authentication while maintaining backwards compatibility.

-#### No single on-disk format
+**No single on-disk format**

-Once upon a time e-mail did have a single on-disk format - mbox.
-These files are/were basically flat text files into which new e-mails were appended and old e-mails were removed.
-Today, most people have migrated to maildir, which stores each message in its own text file.
-There are performance benefits to using maildir, but the configuration of such is often more complex.
+At one time email did have a single on-disk format: **mbox**.
+These files were basically flat text files into which new emails were appended and old emails were removed.
+Today, most people have migrated to **maildir**, which stores each message in its own text file.
+There are performance benefits to using **maildir**, but the configuration is often more complex.

-#### No end-to-end encryption
+**No end-to-end encryption**

-Sure, there are extensions which enable encrypted connections between your MUA (Mail User Agent such as Outlook or Thunderbird) and the server, but the e-mail itself is almost always plain-text.
-Since e-mails can bounce around between multiple intermediary servers, there's no guarantee that your message won't be transmitted in the clear across the Internet before reaching its final destination.
+Although there are extensions which enable encrypted connections between your Mail User Agent (MUA), such as Outlook or Thunderbird, and the server, the email itself is almost always plain text.
+Since emails can bounce around between multiple intermediary servers, there's no guarantee that your message won't be transmitted in the clear across the Internet before reaching its final destination.
 In fact, this is almost always the case.
-Unless both sender and recipient agree on an encryption method (such as gpg/pgp) and already have a trust relationship between their keys, there is no way to communicate securely via e-mail.
+Unless both sender and recipient agree on an encryption method (such as GPG/PGP) and already have a trust relationship between their keys, there is no way to communicate securely via email.

-### E-mail protocols
+### Email protocols

-E-mail systems are composed of a variety of protocols.
+Email systems are composed of a variety of protocols.
 We'll go into each one in depth later.

-#### SMTP - Simple Mail Transfer Protocol
+#### Simple Mail Transfer Protocol

-SMTP is the primary e-mail protocol, and the one you'll spend most of your time fighting.
-It is responsible for sending and receiving e-mails from other mail servers and is the primary way in which mail servers communicate with other programs.
-For instance, say you want to send an e-mail from your desktop to admin@rackspace.com.
-Your e-mail client will establish an smtp connection to your e-mail server.
-That server will then accept the message and establish an smtp connection to the mail server for rackspace.com.
-Rackspace's mail server will receive the message and in this case, will forward it to an internal e-mail server, requiring yet another smtp connection!
-As you can see, this is much more complex than a protocol like HTTP, where your browser connects directly to the host domain's server (typically) without all these intermediaries.
+Simple Mail Transfer Protocol (SMTP) is the primary email protocol.
+It is responsible for sending and receiving emails from other mail servers and is the primary way in which mail servers communicate with other programs.
+For instance, say you want to send an email from your desktop to admin@rackspace.com.
+Your email client establishes an SMTP connection to your email server.
+That server then accepts the message and establishes an SMTP connection to the mail server for **rackspace.com**.
+Rackspace's mail server receives the message and, in this case, forwards it to an internal email server, requiring yet another SMTP connection!
+As you can see, this is much more complex than a protocol like HTTP, where your browser typically connects to the host domain's server directly without all these intermediaries.

-#### POP3 - Post Office Protocol
+#### Post Office Protocol

-POP3 has fallen out of favor with most businesses, but it's almost certainly the mail retrieval protocol supported by your ISP.
-POP3 is an old and simple protocol that doesn't support many of the features of its latter replacement - IMAP.
-POP3 only supports a single mail spool and is not recommended for permanent on-server mail storage.
-While it's possible to implement, it's kludgy and prone to break as the implementations are generally performed on the clients, not on the server.
+Post Office Protocol (POP3) has fallen out of favor with most businesses, but it's almost certainly the mail retrieval protocol supported by your ISP.
+POP3 is an old and simple protocol that doesn't support many of the features of its latter replacement, Internet Message Access Protocol (IMAP).
+POP3 supports only a single mail spool, or folder, and is not recommended for permanent on-server mail storage.
+While it's possible to implement, POP3 is kludgy and prone to break as the implementations are generally performed on the clients, not on the server.

-#### IMAP - Internet Message Access Protocol
+#### Internet Message Access Protocol

-A more powerful alternative than POP3, IMAP is a mail retrieval protocol which natively supports (indeed, encourages) online storage of your messages.
-It supports multiple mail spools (folders) and handles discrete or concurrent connections from multiple clients to the same mail account without issues.
+A more powerful alternative than POP3, IMAP is a mail retrieval protocol which natively supports, and even encourages, online storage of your messages.
+It supports multiple mail spools and handles discrete or concurrent connections from multiple clients to the same mail account without issues.

-### SMTP - mail transmission
+### SMTP mail transmission

 SMTP is the protocol used for mail transmission.
-We should take a moment to differentiate mail transmission from mail retrieval, as both involve "transmitting" the data over the Internet.
-When we refer to mail transmission, we mean the steps involved from the time a new e-mail is sent to when it is placed into a mail spool for latter retrieval by the user's Mail User Agent (MUA).
+We should take a moment to differentiate mail transmission from mail retrieval, as both involve "transmitting" data over the Internet.
+Mail transmission refers to the steps involved from the time a new email is sent to when it is placed into a mail spool for latter retrieval by the user's MUA.
 SMTP is, at it's core, non-authenticated.
-There are some extensions to the protocol that involve authenticating in order to relay mail; we'll get into those in a minute.
+There are some extensions to the protocol that involve authenticating to relay mail, which are covered later in this section.
 For now, let's take a look at an example SMTP connection.
-In the following telnet connection, the lines beginning with the number "2" were generated by the mail server for rackspace.com.
+In the following telnet connection, the lines beginning with the number 2 were generated by the mail server for **rackspace.com**.

     # telnet cust41036-1.in.mailcontrol.com.
 25
     220 cluster-g.mailcontrol.com ESMTP MailControl